Lab - Michigan Twins Project

 Requirements include:

-2. A full one-year commitment to the lab (Fall, Spring, and Summer Semesters)
+2. A full one-year commitment to the lab (Spring, Summer, and Fall Semesters)

-4. Must be able to attend lab meetings
+4. Must be able to attend the weekly lab meeting

 Benefits of working in the lab: